-Regular worship and prayer is central to the identity of Uniting Church schools.
+Regular worship and prayer is central to the identity of Uniting Church schools and residential colleges.
 Through worship and prayer the school community acknowledges that it is part of the Uniting Church and that it draws its spiritual sustenance from God.

 Worship within the Uniting Church occurs in a variety of ways, as each worshipping community develops a style suited to its own context.
-Uniting Church schools regularly provide faith experiences where:
+Uniting Church schools and residential colleges regularly provide faith experiences where: